Wake Up with Yoga on the Grass, Beach or VirtuallySeptember 29, 2022

-As we start to feel comfortable traveling a little more, staying safe while celebrating fall festivities is still top priority for many.
-Through a little research we found some great Halloween safety tips.
+Staying safe while celebrating fall festivities is still a top priority for many.
+Here are some great Halloween safety tips.

 - Opt for small groups and staying outdoors if possible.

-- Make sure your kids know to avoid large crowds and kid clusters at doorsteps.
+- Remind your kids to avoid large crowds and clustering at doorsteps.

 - If you give out treats, consider placing a table outside as a buffer between you and trick-or-treaters.
 Also, utilize pre-packaged or individually wrapped items that you can place on the table.